“With an excellent restaurant and impressive cocktail bar, this bold luxury hotel will dazzle and delight”

 Walk in to your room and, as if by magic, your favourite tunes emanate from the Bose iPod dock.
 It's that kind of place.
 You request your favourite tracks before arrival, and they greet you - in the highest of fidelities.

-Luxury Queen rooms have a little more character than Deluxe ones, while the Experience rooms and suites have separate living areas.
+Luxury Queen rooms have a little more character than Deluxe ones, while the Experience rooms and Studio Suites have separate living areas.
 The top-of-the-range Signature Suite has a decadent super-kingsize bed and Baroque-style furniture enlivened by contemporary fabrics.
 The bathroom boasts a double-ended bath and an enormous shower, as well its own LCD TV.

 But, in deliberate contrast to the high decadence of the ground floor, the palette is warm and autumnal; ours was all lime, silver, purple and warm red.
 You get the best beds we'd stayed in for a very long time: memory-foam, pocket-sprung and Frette linens.
 Bedspreads, though vividly patterned, are often monchrome, as are the signed prints of Dublin by Phillip Pankov.
 Expect custom-made chairs and sofas by award-winning designer Christopher Guy, ample wardrobe space incorporating the minibar, and signature mirrors (some of them on the ceiling).

-Bathrooms are no less indulgent: Italian marble, power showers, underfloor heating, fat monogrammed towels and robes, and Mark Buxton products in abundance.
+Bathrooms are no less indulgent: Italian marble, power showers, underfloor heating, fat monogrammed towels and robes, and 'Replica by Maison Margiela' products in abundance.